WIMNZhao/TS_Enhanced/README.md

 Required params:
 - `evaluator_arg`: The argument to be passed to the instantiation of the evaluator (e.g. smiles string of the query molecule, filepath to the mol file, etc.) See the relevant `Evaluator` for more info.
 - `evaluator_class_name`: Required.
 The scoring function to use.
-Must be one of: "FPEvaluator" for 2D similarity, " MWEvaluator"for molecular weight, or "ROCSEvaluator".
-To use your own scoring function, implement a subclass of the Evaluator baseclass in evaluators.py.
+Must be "FPEvaluator" for 2D similarity.
+To use your own scoring function, implement a subclass of the
+Evaluator baseclass in evaluators.py.
 - `reaction_smarts`: Required.
 The SMARTS string for the reaction.
 - `num_ts_iterations`: Required.
 Number of iterations of Thompson Sampling to run (usually 100 - 2000).